 If the characteristic does not fit in one "Read Response", the "Read Long Characteristic Value" procedure implemented via the

 sl_bt_gatt_read_characteristic_value() routine can be used.
 If the payload is bigger than (ATT_MTU-1), the stack will automatically pack and send the data using

 sl_bt_gatt_read_characteristic_value_from_value().
 It is not the responsibility of the application to call

 sl_bt_gatt_read_characteristic_value_from_value().
 Instead, the application will still use the

 sl_bt_gatt_read_characteristic_value() routine.
 The following sequence diagram describes the "Read Long Characteristic Value" mechanism using the offset routine.

 The client reads the characteristic by chunks of (ATT_MTU-1) bytes.
 The client stack keeps and updates the byte offset used for the read request.

-For more extensive description on long characteristic operations, see Working with Long Characteristic Values.
+For more extensive description on long characteristic operations, see the example: Working with Long Characteristic Values.

-For more extensive on long characteristic operations, see KBA_BT_0916: Working with Long Characteristic Values
+For more extensive on long characteristic operations, see the example: Working with Long Characteristic Values

 Notifications includes the handle of the characteristic (i.e., its identifier) and the value.
 The client receives the notifications but does not send any acknowledgment back to the server.